Goncalerta/FEUP.MIEIC.CGRA/project/README.md

 - The fish shader created in section 4 does not react to light, giving the fish an artificial aspect.
 The objective of this item was to improve the fish's shader, modifying it so that the fish's body and head would react to the light.
 As instructed, we used the shader in "lib/CGF/shaders/Gouraud/textured" as a starting point, adding the modifications of section 4.
 - The distortion of the sphere was added to the vertex variable in line 127 of the vertex shader.
 The fragment shader then uses the texture with the body color if z < 0.2, or the solid head color otherwise.
 This means that the vertex shader calculates both colors and passes them to the fragment shader.
 The head color is calculated from the fish appearence already used in the fins and tail.
 The body color is calculated from a white material defined in the shader, in order to keep the colors of the texture.

+#### Code cleanup

+- After finishing all features, we dedicated the last two weeks of the project to clean the code, add documentation, improve efficiency and remove unused textures.
+- We decided to keep the transformations made to MyPyramid in its display function.
+This transformations were added in '1.
+Moving Object' so that the pyramid would conform to the MyMovingObject requirements (starting facing the positive z direction).
+These transformations were applied to the pyramid itself rather than MyMovingObject because different objects passed to MyMovingObject (such as MyFish) would need different transformations to be facing the positive Z direction.
+- We reduced the number of calls to setActiveShader() in order to improve efficiency.
+However we kept a call to set the default shader between displaying the MySeaFloor (which uses its shader) and the MySeaweedSet (which uses its shader).
+Even though this call is not necessary in some computers (and nothing is drawn between setting the default shader and setting the seaweed shader), in other computers it is needed for the correct display of the seaweed colors.

 ## Screenshots